 Often these shrimps hide in their favorite hidings and get active during the nighttime.
-But if there’s overpopulation, they will come out of their hidings to feed even during the daytime.
-They will encroach other aquatics areas too.
-Some fishes are extremely territorial, and your Amano can be prey for them when they creep into their spaces.
+But if there’s overpopulation, they will come out of their hiding to feed even during the daytime.
+They will encroach on other aquatics areas too.
+Some fishes are extremely territorial, and your amano can be prey for them when they creep into their spaces.

 Habitat can be Stressful.

-Although the Amano shrimp are peaceful, when they are more than appropriate in number, they can crowd the aquarium.
+Although the amano shrimp are peaceful creatures, when they are more than appropriate in number, they can crowd the aquarium.
 You will find your aquarium congested, and it will hamper every other inhabitant in your tank.
-Your fishes will be stressed and will lose their appetite and go into hiding.
+Your fish will be stressed and will lose their appetite and go into hiding.

 Best Tank Mates For Your Amano Shrimp

 Amano shrimps are peaceful creatures and will seldom get aggressive towards other aquatics.
-In fact, they don’t have god gifted organs in their body, which protects them from aggressors.
-The only thing they have is their hind legs, which helps them to walk backward fast.
-So you now know why they are peaceful and vulnerable to predator attacks.
+In fact, they don’t have god-gifted organs in their body that protects them from aggressors.
+The only thing they have is their hind legs, which help them to walk backward fast.
+So, you now know why they are peaceful and vulnerable to predator attacks.

-So you need to look for similar tank mates who are peaceful and won’t harm your Amano shrimps.
-Here are some of the best tank mates for your Amano shrimp.
+This is why you need to look for similar tank mates who are peaceful and won’t harm your amano shrimps.
+Here are some of the best tank mates for your amano shrimp.

 Worst Tank Mates for Your Amano Shrimps

-You shouldn’t keep your Amano shrimp with Bettas, Goldfish, Cichlids, Arowanas, or Oscars.
-These fishes are aggressive and territorial and will attack them when they feel encroached.
+You shouldn’t keep your amano shrimp with Bettas, Goldfish, Cichlids, Arowanas, or Oscars.
+These fishes are aggressive and territorial and will attack them when they feel encroached upon.

 Tank Requirements For Amano Shrimps

-If you plan to keep your Amano today in the tank, then I advise you not to change water on the same day.
-Changing water will only cause stress to your newly kept shrimps.
+If you plan to keep your amano today in the tank, then I advise you not to change the water on the same day.
+Changing water will only stress out your newly kept shrimp.
 Make sure the water temperature is around 75 to 80 degrees Fahrenheit.

-Like every other aquatics, Amano shrimp won’t tolerate ammonia.
-Also, keep the amount of nitrate and nitrite to a minimum.
+Like every other aquatics, amano shrimp cannot tolerate ammonia.
+You need to keep the amount of nitrate and nitrite to a minimum.
 The pH level of water should be between 6.5 and 7.5.

-An Amano shrimp requires brackish water for breeding, but you need to avoid salty water when transferring them to a new tank.
-A negligible amount of salt can be fatal to your adult Amano shrimp.
-However, if you have gotten larvae, then they can only grow in brackish water.
+An amano shrimp requires brackish water for breeding, but you need to avoid salty water when transferring them to a new tank.
+A negligible amount of salt can be fatal to your adult amano shrimp.
+However, if you have gotten larvae, know that they can only grow in brackish water.

 Have Plants in Your Tank

 Amano shrimps need live plants to hide and feed.
 They will feed on these live plants’ dead leaves when there’s a shortage of algae in the tank.
-If there’s already tank mates in the preexisting tank, then these plants will help them to hide from them.
+If there are already tank mates in the preexisting tank, then these plants will help them to hide from them.

 Switch off the lights